UNHCRMENA/RAISDOC/index.rst

 **Refugee Assistance Information System**

+1. This is a numbered list.
+2. It has two items too.

 #.
 Introduction
 This manual serves as a guide for users of the Refugee Assistance Information System (RAIS) v2.
 RAIS has been developed to store, process, share, and analyse information on assistance provided to refugees, asylum-seekers, and other persons of concern.
 Assistance types recorded on RAIS are implemented either directly by UNHCR and/or NGOs and local organisations in partnership with UNHCR.
 A separate manual for administrators of RAIS has been developed and is available upon request.